The Education of Little Tree: Controversy

-Whether or not Carter wrote The Education of Little Tree from his actual childhood memories of his Cherokee uncle and grandparents has been disputed.
+Whether or not Carter wrote The Education of Little Tree from his childhood memories of his Cherokee uncle and grandparents has been disputed.
 The publisher's remarks in the original edition of the book inaccurately describe Carter as "Storyteller in Council" to the Cherokee Nation.
 When Carter's background was widely publicized in 1991, the book was reclassified by the publisher as fiction.
 Today, a debate continues as to whether the book's lessons are altered by the identity of the author.
-Author Sherman Alexie has said Little Tree "is a lovely little book, and I sometimes wonder if it is an act of romantic atonement by a guilt-ridden White supremacist, but ultimately I think it is the racial hypocrisy of a White supremacist".
+Sherman Alexie has said Little Tree "is a lovely little book, and I sometimes wonder if it is an act of romantic atonement by a guilt-ridden White supremacist, but ultimately I think it is the racial hypocrisy of a White supremacist".

-Members of the Cherokee Nation have said that so-called "Cherokee" words and many customs in The Education of Little Tree are inaccurate, and point out that the novel's characters are stereotyped.
+Members of the Cherokee Nation have said that so-called "Cherokee" words and many customs in The Education of Little Tree are inaccurate, and they point out that the novel's characters are stereotyped.

-In spite of the exposé, the book was adapted into a film of the same title in 1997, which was initially meant to be a made-for-TV movie but was instead given a theatrical release.
-In 2011, a documentary was released, The Reconstruction of Asa Carter, which examines the life of the author; it has aired frequently on PBS.
-On June 13, 2014, This American Life aired an episode, "180 Degrees", which argued if there was a change in Carter's attitude between his politician and writer periods.
+In spite of the exposé, the book was adapted into a film of the same title in 1997, which was meant to be a TV movie but was given a theatrical release.
+In 2011, the documentary The Reconstruction of Asa Carter examined the life of the author; it has aired frequently on PBS.
+On June 13, 2014, This American Life aired the episode "180 Degrees", which argued whether or not there was a change in Carter's attitudes between the period from politician to writer.